Charitable giving

 Age UK

-Age UK was chosen by our members to receive funding over the next three years.
+Age UK was chosen by our members in 2024, and together we're supporting older people to live well and independently in safe, secure and warm homes.
 This funding will help provide vital information, advice, support and friendship for older people – including those living in poverty or in deprived communities.

 As part of this, Age UK will use the funding to provide one-to-one, tailored advice sessions.
-These sessions will support vulnerable older people to live in safe, secure and warm homes.
+These sessions will support vulnerable older people to have a place to call home.

 Funding will also be used to carry out research into the impact of the cost-of-living crisis on older households.